 Because of many things, Arnold is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Arnold really has some of the features that families look for when choosing a good community to raise children.
 Is Arnold perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

 One of the nice things about Arnold is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

+Arnold is a somewhat ethnically-diverse town.
 The people who call Arnold home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Arnold residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Arnold include Irish, English, Italian, and Polish.
+Important ancestries of people in Arnold include German, English, Italian, and Polish.

 The most common language spoken in Arnold is English.
 Other important languages spoken here include Spanish and Tagalog.